 There's also a new pet as of 2011 and a sorta-new (well, not really) holiday boss.
 As always, I'll be up as the holiday goes live to make necessary additions or corrections to the guide.

-Saving Metzen for the achievement On Metzen! involves a short but fun quest line that starts with an NPC in Ironforge (if you're Alliance) with Metzen the Reindeer or an NPC in Orgrimmar (if you're Horde) with Metzen the Reindeer.
-The former is between the Ironforge bank and auction house; the latter may have moved a bit due to Garrosh's newfound talent for civic planning but will probably still be around the Grommash Hold area in the Valley of Strength.
+Historically, On Metzen! involved a short but fun quest line that started with an NPC in Ironforge (if Alliance) with Metzen the Reindeer or an NPC in Orgrimmar (if Horde) with Metzen the Reindeer.

 With a Little Helper from My Friends

-If you've never taken part in Winter Veil previously, what you need to know is that there are machines located outside (or in) most major cities that will give you a buff that turns you into a gnome in a Winter Helper costume.
+With a Little Helper from My Friends can take a little while to get done.
+If you've never taken part in Winter Veil previously, what you need to know is that there are machines located in major cities that will give you a buff turning you into a gnome in a Winter Helper costume.
 Once you've got this buff, you'll have the costume for an hour, until death, or until clicked off (whichever comes first).
-Pre-Cataclysm locations were as follows:
+Locations are as follows:

 - Ironforge Outside the city's main gates.

 - Undercity At the zeppelin tower to Orgrimmar/Grom'Gol.

 - Stormwind Outside the entrance to the flight master.